CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module3/Module3.md

 What is the diference between a Java object and a primitive data type?

- - Answer:
+ - Answer: In Java, the primitive data types are the predefined data types of Java.
+They specify the size and type of any standard values, java has 8 primitive.
+A java object are Non-primitive or Reference Data Type.
+They are so-called because they refer to any particular objects.
+Unlike the primitive data types, the non-primitive ones are created by the users in Java.

 Describe what an array is in your own words.

- - Answer:
+ - Answer: An array is a list of values that can be represented in values, numbers, students etc...

 How do you address an index in an array?
 Write a code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34};

- - Answer:
+ - Answer: int x= value[4];

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: The first index in a list is zero because it is the first number or index.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: They are variables that contain adress for a data rather than getting the data itself.

 What part of this instructions was incomplete or unclear?

- - Answer:
+ - Answer: The mudule name 2 part and how do you adress an index in an array

 Type down any class notes below this sentence: